To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - These classes are considerably more expensive than group classes.

 Boot Camp Obedience Training

-Boot camp is a little more unconventional when it comes to teaching a dog obedience; however, it is also a very effective method.
+Boot camp is a little more unconventional when it comes to teaching dog obedience.
+However, it is also a very effective method.
 Boot camp situations involve a trainer taking the dog to their home or training facility for a specified period of time and working with the dog one on one.
-Many people argue that this type of training is troublesome because it relies on someone else commanding the dog; however, in some instances it can be very successful.
+Many people argue that this type of training is troublesome because it relies on someone else commanding the dog; however, in some instances, it can be very successful.
 Some boot camp settings involve owners paying daily visits to practice commands with their dog.
 These types of training situations are particularly successful for dogs that have significant obstacles to overcome such as aggressive tendencies or fear responses.

 - Boot camp classes are often offered by only the most educated and experienced in canine obedience.